On this day in 1997, Mariah Carey released the lead single from her Butterfly album, ‘Honey’.

 Internationally, ‘Honey’ peaked in the Top 5 in Canada, the UK, New Zealand and Spain, and was a Top 10 hit in Australia, Sweden and Italy.

-The ‘Honey’ music video is one of Mariah’s most iconic and memorable, with a James Bond theme where Mariah escapes after being held hostage in a mansion.
+The ‘Honey’ music video, directed by Paul Hunter, is one of Mariah’s most iconic and memorable, with a James Bond theme where Mariah escapes after being held hostage in a mansion.
 A remix video was also filmed, featuring Puff Daddy, Mase and The Lox.

 The hip-hop remixes by Bad Boy and So So Def are just as impactful as the album version, and the re-sung David Morales dance remix was #1 on Billboard’s Dance Club Songs chart.